Niantic, Inc.: Acquisitions and investments

 In June 2019, Niantic announced the acquisition of London-based development studio, Sensible Object.
 Niantic CEO Hanke states on behalf of the company that the acquisition "significantly advances [Niantic's] efforts in developing a wide range of gaming experiences that bring the physical and digital world closer together".
 In March 2020, Niantic acquired 3D world-scanning software company 6D.ai.
 In January 2021, Niantic acquired community gaming platform Mayhem.

 In 2021, Niantic acquired Scaniverse, a 3D scanning app, and Lowkey, a social gaming platform in which users can record and share gameplay moments.
 In 2022, Niantic announced the acquisition of 8th Wall, a WebAR development platform, and NZXR, an augmented reality studio.
+In 2023, Niantic closed its Los Angeles based studio and laid off 230 employees.

 Lightship

 In June 2018, Niantic shared a sneak peek behind the technology they had been developing for years: the Niantic Real World Platform.
 The core platform consists of a suite of tools including: AR Cloud, anti-cheat security, POI data, IAP, social, analytics, CRM, sponsorship, and more.
 Niantic mentioned that they intend to open up the platform in the future for use by third-party developers.

-In December 2018, Niantic announced their Beyond Reality Developer Contest offering third-party developers an opportunity to develop a new game experience on the Niantic Real World Platform for a chance to compete for a prize pool of more than $1 million.

 In early 2021, Niantic rebranded the Niantic Real World Platform as Lightship.
-In November 2021, Niantic launched the Lightship software development kit for augmented reality based on Unity.
+In November 2021, Niantic launched the Lightship software development kit (SDK) for augmented reality based on Unity.
 The company raised $300 million from Coatue Management for further development of Lightship and Niantic's "real-world metaverse", valuing the company at $9 billion.

+Scopely acquisition

+On February 18, 2025, Bloomberg reported that Niantic was in talks to sell its video game business to Scopely for $3.5 billion.
+On March 12, the acquisition was confirmed.
+Niantic announced spinning off its geospatial business into a separate company, Niantic Spatial Inc. In April 2025, 68 employees were laid off as part of the company's restructuring.
+The acquisition was completed on May 29, 2025, with a press release stating the acquired game development teams as the Niantic games team.

 Products

-Field Trip

-In 2012, Niantic's launched its first product, Field Trip, a location-based mobile app which acted as "your guide to the cool, hidden, and unique things in the world around you."

-In July 2019, Niantic announced they would shut down the app later that year, with the app itself being removed from app stores immediately.

-Ingress and Ingress Prime
+Ingress

-Niantic's first augmented reality game Ingress was initially made available on Android by invitation only in November 2012.
+Niantic's first augmented reality game, Ingress was initially made available on Android by invitation only in November 2012.
 It was then released publicly in October 2013.
 An iOS version was released in July 2014.